jayurbain/CarND-Vehicle-Detection/README.md

 <img src="images/process_images_test_images.png" alt="process_images_test_images.png" width="500px" style="display:block; margin-left: auto; margin-right: auto;">

 Performance was improved using an incremental, iterative approach.
 It took me a long time to get there.
-The abblation study described above helped me quickly identify the appropriate color space and HOG parameters.
-Using the **YUV** color space and all color channels signficantly improved performance.
+The abblation study was helpful in efficiently determining the appropriate color space and HOG parameters.
+Using the **YUV** color space and **ALL** color channels signficantly improved performance.

 Using a HOG filter > 6, i.e, 9 or 12 worked about the same. pixels_per_cell of 8 or 16 worked about the same.
 Other optimization techniques that proved helpful included the heatmap and heatmap threshold.